 You don’t need to arrive for a specific time, but some activities start from 9am and are repeated during the day.
 Fewer activities are offered in the afternoon so arrive before lunch to avoid missing out.
-Check the September open day guide, available in August, for details.
+Download the September open day guide, for details of the September event.

 Tips to make the most of your day